 - Quality examples of marked GCSE legacy coursework

-- Examples of assessed students’ coursework from the legacy GCSE courses with mark commentary, for example A453 projects (OCR J275) to show standards expected.
-If you don’t have any of these available, send a request to me by email (email@example.com) and I’ll happily send you some.
+- Examples of assessed students’ coursework from the legacy GCSE courses with marking commentary, for example A453 projects (OCR J275) to show standards expected.
+Here is a set you can download and use: https://www.dropbox.com/s/q9vnpyumvyio54k/A453_Examples_ALL.zip?dl=0

-- Bear in mind that the examples provided should not bear close relation to the actual NEAs, and that the resources cannot be added to after 1st Sept.
-It may be wise to remove any examples deemed too similar after NEAs are published.
+- Bear in mind that any examples provided should not bear close relation to the actual NEAs, and that the resources cannot be added to after 1st Sept.
+So, it may be wise to remove any examples deemed too similar after NEAs are published on Sept 1st.

 - While these coursework tasks are different from the NEAs, they are still incredibly helpful resources for your students to refer to.

 - A selection of good quality programming books.